enrique-ramirez/init/README.md

-# init-setup
+# @enrique-ramirez/init
-Init setup shell script for new computers
+Init setup shell scripts for new computers!